Felipe-Bravo/BIP-NatureConservation_AI/Step-by-step_lab-instructions.md

 accuracy <- (219+13)/(219+13+0+2)
 accuracy
 ```
-Again the accuracy is quite high (if you run the code, you get accuracy = 0.991453) But again, wait until we check again the observed absence/presence of deadwood in the whole dataset.
+Again the accuracy is quite high (if you run the code, you get accuracy = 0.991453) But again, wait until we check the observed absence/presence of deadwood in the whole dataset.